siheming/mspypeline/doc/source/installation.rst

 `Anaconda <https://www.anaconda.com/products/individual>`__ distribution, which is recommended, or via `python <https://www.python.org/downloads/>`__ (`python 3.7 <https://www.python.org/downloads/release/python-375/>`__).
-Then ``mspypeline`` needs to be installed using a terminal (e.g. the provided terminal by anaconda).
+Then ``mspypeline`` needs to be installed using a terminal (e.g. the terminal provided by anaconda - anaconda prompt).

 Python support
 **************